LDRS 220 Introduction to Leadership (1 credit) – Spring, Freshman Year

 This course is designed to be a practical application of previous course work in leadership.
 The focus of this class is on developing key leadership skills such as managing conflict, team building, group decision making and communication.
 Students will study group dynamics involving gender and other diversity topics.
 The class will include exercises, case studies and discussion, designed to give students opportunities to practice and develop leadership skills.

-LDRS 4xx Leadership Elective* (2 credit) – Spring Junior Year
+LDRS 489 Leadership Elective* (2-3 credits) – Spring, Junior or Senior Year

 Electives will be offered by faculty on a yearly basis based on student learning objectives and faculty expertise.
-Elective courses may include such courses as a Leadership Internship, Leadership Seminar, Student Leadership and Governance, and Leadership Instruction.
+Elective include such courses as Leadership & Storytelling, Student Leadership & Governance, Service & Leadership, Outdoor Leadership, and Women & Leadership.
 Elective options will be available Fall semester prior to Spring registration.

 This course is designed to expose students to the ideas of servant leadership.
 The course is an inquiry into the nature and dynamics of servant leadership, and includes a focus on the concepts of empowerment, collaboration and dialogue.
 Through study, self-awareness and mentoring, students will grow to be future servant leaders within the community.
 Students will model servant leadership by creating and/or participating in an on-campus or community project.